kartikeyvaish/Socio/README.md

 - Users can create an account
 - Users can login
 - Users can upload pictures and videos as Posts
+- Users can post stories just like Instagram
 - Users can chat with each other through real time
 - Users can like and comment on Posts
 - Users can follow other users